-Adaptogenic Rosemary Salmon with Colorful Roasted Vegetablesby Amylee Amos MS, RDN, IFMCPRecipes
+Adaptogenic Rosemary Salmonby Amylee Amos PhD, RDN, IFMCPRecipes

 They say that American cuisine centers around two 'spices': salt and pepper.
 It’s so true.
 Salt and pepper are called for in every recipe, and they sit on the table at every restaurant.
 Often times, they are the only ingredients used for flavoring in American cooking.
 If you’ve grown up with the standard American diet, this might seem completely acceptable.
 Now, there’s nothing wrong with salt and pepper, but in other parts of the world, dishes are rich in colorful, fragrant herbs and spices.
 And these spices and herbs provide immense nutritional benefit.
 A well stocked spice pantry is a living pharmacy!
 The problem is, most of us have no idea how to use herbs and spices, or have trained our palettes to expect bland, salty tastes.